 The second part of the seminar was devoted to small group/individualized instruction.
 I am currently learning second form Wing Chun.
 Three of my WC brothers and I worked closely with S. Carroll during this private tutoring session, where he was an open book to all our questions about second-form material.
 We reviewed and honed our Chum Kiu, and went over specific self-defense applications embodied in the form.
 This approach to the art is something that S. Carroll has impressed upon me and others—the multi-layered nature of the art…the multiple meanings of movements and structure that are hidden until they suddenly become obvious.
 In this respect he is a Sifu in the truest sense of the title.

 Sifu Dustan Carroll is an asset to Wing Chun and its future.
 Under the guidance and tutelage of Sifu Carroll, I have seen our Memphis Wing Chun school grow from a handful of students to over two dozen.
 He drinks from the same well as Robert “Doc” Savage, Duncan Leung, Master Ip Man, and those that came before.
-If you want to learn authentic no holds barred Wing Chun, I recommend Sifu Dustan Carroll….If you want to train in pads and fight in a ring, go Google someplace else.
+If you want to learn authentic no holds barred Wing Chun, I recommend Sifu Dustan Carroll….If you want to train in pads and fight in a ring, go Google someplace else.-W.O.

-Prior to coming to my first class at White Rose Wing Chun, I have to honestly say I had never heard of the art before.
+Prior to coming to my first class at the Wing Chun Boxing Academy, I have to honestly say I had never heard of the art before.
 I knew nothing about it, not only as an art, but with regards to self-defense.
 I had taken self-defense classes before, practiced some “get-away” moves, but when I was actually attacked, I initially froze.
 I didn’t remember a thing that I had learned about my self-defense courses.
 What kept running through my mind was “I can’t believe this is happening to me.”
 I then tried to fight.
 I clawed, I dug my fingers into him, I tried to get away, but my attacker overpowered me.
 My attacker was someone that I had known and worked with for over a year at the time of the attack.
 When I first came to class, I was told that this was a woman’s art.
 That it was made for a person who was smaller than the attacker.
 I was skeptical.
 I couldn’t see initially how this obscure-sounding art could actually help me where the other self-defense courses had utterly failed me.
 However, I decided to keep coming to class and see if it was worth my time.
 Techniques and moves were explained to me.
 They started to make sense.
 The realization came to me that what this art form had that others lacked was muscle memory.
 The art form made sense, but in order to apply it in real life, I would have to understand it so well as to create it into a learned muscle reflex.
 In addition, I have to mentally understand how the technique works in order to gain confidence in my skill.
 The more I learn, the more I see its value.
 Had I known at the time of the attack what I know now, the attack would have never been successful.
 When I was recently confronted with another possible altercation, this time by a woman, I was surprised by my lack of fear at the possibility of an attack.
-The value in this art is the peace and confidence that it gives you when facing life, allowing you to live in joy instead of fear.
+The value in this art is the peace and confidence that it gives you when facing life, allowing you to live in joy instead of fear.-Lillia

 While serving in the military for three years, I assumed I would find or be taught extensive detailed martial arts training.
 Unfortunately, I did not accomplish this goal and had to continue my search.
 Upon returning home after completing my years of service, I was briefly introduced in the Chinese Martial Art of Southern Praying Mantis.
 However, because of my job relocating I was forced to end training.
 Therefore, the search for a martial art which fit my personal needs would continue.

-For thirteen years I have worked for the Illinois Department of Corrections.
+For thirteen years I have worked for the Department of Corrections.
 Twelve of those thirteen years I never considered how much of difference it meant to identify the best fighting style for every situation to which I may encounter until meeting Sifu Carroll, Ph.D., and learning his fighting system.
 Honestly, it’s amazing how the art of Wing Chun covers so many aspects of every different situations.

 Initially, I was impatient and could not understand why my past involvement in various sports or physical talent could not increase my learning curve until I was introduce to this system.
 I understood immediately, size or strength and speed is not always a proper measurement to determine a specific outcome.